27 Brilliantly British Restaurants For Your London Bucketlist

 Gillray’s Steakhouse & Bar

 It’s steaks a-go-go at this quintessentially British restaurant – with ingredients locally sourced from British farms.
-Think quintessential dishes like Thyme & Lemon Roasted Chicken with Cumberland Sausage; 880g tomahawk steaks; and surf ‘n’ turf complete with half a lobster.
+Think quintessential dishes like thyme and lemon roasted chicken with Cumberland Sausage; 880g tomahawk steaks; and surf ‘n’ turf complete with half a lobster.

 They’re also famous for their gin bar, housing over 100 gins for the perfect G&T. And it’s not just the food and drink that’ll give you the full Brit experience.
 Just look out the window and you’ve got panoramic views of the London Eye, Houses of Parliament and Big Ben.
 What could be more British than that?